 The four IDE PIO (Programmed Input/Output) fields let you set a PIO mode (0-4) for each of the four IDE devices that the onboard IDE interface supports.
-Modes 0 through 4 provide successively increased performance.
+From Modes 0 to 4 provide successively increased performance.
 In Auto mode, the system automatically determines the best mode for each device.
 The default is Auto.